punkrockdev/server/README.md

   your security patches ⛱
 - one-command OS distribution upgrades - 14.04 → 16.04 → … 🏗
 - [Jupyter notebook][jupyter] (optional) – analyse all the things 📈
+- enable swap (optional) – for when something obvious just isn't there 👍

 The playbook should generally work on Debian / Ubuntu servers, but it was mostly tested on Ubuntu 16.04.